ashishyadav2605/Ecommerce_Follow_Along/README.md

 3. Create separate orders for each product with the same address.
 4. Store the orders in MongoDB using the Order schema.
 5. Ensure proper validation, error handling, and efficient database operations.

+**Milestone 26**

+1. Create an API endpoint (GET /api/orders/user) to receive the user email.
+2. Retrieve the user _id using their email.
+3. Fetch all orders associated with that _id from MongoDB.
+4. Send all user orders in the response.
+5. Ensure error handling and data security.